ckemere/elec380/source/assignments/hw1/index.rst

 8. *Passive Membrane and the Hodgkin Huxley Model of Action Potentials (40 pts)*

    Refer to *Theoretical and Computational Neuroscience* (Dayan and Abbot) Chapter 5.
-Download and run the HodgkinHuxley notebook `here<https://elec380.pages.dev/assignments/hw1/HodgkinHuxley.ipynb>`_ .
+Download and run the `HodgkinHuxley notebook <https://elec380.pages.dev/assignments/hw1/HodgkinHuxley.ipynb>`_ .

      **a.** Notice that in the simulation, with an extended period of current injection, multiple action potentials will occur in a row.
 What is the rate at which they occur?
 (You may find it